AgentOps-AI/tokencost/README.md

 # TokenCost

 ## Overview

-TokenCost is a specialized tool designed for calculating the USD cost of using major Large Language Models (LLMs) APIs.
+Clientside token counting + price estimation for LLM apps and AI agents.
+Tokencost helps calculate the USD cost of using major Large Language Model (LLMs) APIs by calculating the estimated cost of prompts and completions.

 ### Features
 * **LLM Price Tracking** Major LLM providers frequently add new models and update pricing.
 This repo helps track the latest price changes